witnesscloser/KoreaderHighlights/README.md

--- 2-fancy-highlight-styles.lua
+2-fancy-highlight-styles.lua

+Adds new highlight/underline styles to KOReader: Squiggly, Dash, Dot, Double Underline, Zig-Zag, Circle, and Rectangle.
+KOReader already ships with "Shade" (lighten), "Invert", and "Underline" (underscore) built in.
+You don't need any extra code for those, they're already in the style picker whenever you highlight text and tap the underline/style icon.
 --
--- Adds new highlight/underline styles to KOReader: Squiggly, Dash, Dot, -- Double Underline, Zig-Zag, Circle, and Rectangle.
-KOReader already ships -- with "Shade" (lighten), "Invert", and "Underline" (underscore) built in -- -- you don't need any extra code for those, they're already in the style -- picker whenever you highlight text and tap the underline/style icon.
---
--- INSTALLATION:
+ INSTALLATION:
---   1. Copy this file into the "patches" folder inside your KOReader install, --      e.g. koreader/patches/2-fancy-highlight-styles.lua
+1. Copy this file into the "patches" folder inside your KOReader install, e.g. koreader/patches/2-fancy-highlight-styles.lua (create the "patches" folder if it doesn't exist yet)

---      (create the "patches" folder if it doesn't exist yet) --   2.
-Restart KOReader.
+2. Restart KOReader.

---   3. Select text (or tap an existing highlight) -> tap the underline/style
---      icon -> you'll now see the new styles alongside the stock ones.
+3. Select text (or tap an existing highlight) -> tap the underline/style icon -> you'll now see the new styles alongside the stock ones.